STTARR Logo Reseach and Innovation Cores Logo

 • Special Stains & Enzyme Histochemistry

-Masson trichrome, Elastic Trichrome, Picrosirius red,Periodic acid Schiff, Cresyl echt violet, Luxol fast blue, Gram stain, von Kossa calcium, Oil O red, Gordon & Sweets Siliver Reticular fiberstain, Safranin O and fast green, TRAP(Tartaric Acid Resistant Phosphotase).
+Masson trichrome, Elastic Trichrome, Picrosirius red,Periodic acid Schiff, Cresyl echt violet, Luxol fast blue, Gram stain, von Kossa calcium, Oil O red, Gordon & Sweets Siliver Reticular fiberstain, Safranin O, MOVAT, Prussian blue, Fontana Masson and fast green, TRAP(Tartaric Acid Resistant Phosphotase).

-STTARR Pathology has other histochemistry stain protocols that are available upon request, please inquire if the stain that you are interested is not on the list.
+STTARR Histopathology has other histochemistry stain protocols that are available upon request, please inquire if the stain that you are interested is not on the list.

 ▸ H&E staining